clairefro/obsidian-chat-cbt-plugin/README.md

 This will start a local server that hosts your Ollama instance locally on your computer from port `11434`.
 You can change the port if you like by editing the `OLLAMA_HOST` property in step 3 - just be sure to also update the `Ollama URL` in the ChatCBT plugin settings too.
 The `OLLAMA_ORIGINS='*'` allows Obsidian to talk to Ollama.

-If you prefer to use a different [OpenAI model](https://platform.openai.com/docs/models), you can specify in the plugin settings.
+If you prefer to use a different [Ollama model](https://ollama.ai/library), you can specify in the plugin settings.

 ## Usage